Cornish Pasty history: the original handheld food

 Cornish pasties have been mentioned in texts from the Medieval period, and a letter has even been found addressed to Henry VIII’s third wife, Jane Seymour, asking her if she enjoyed her pasty!

-Therefore, it seems that the origin of the Cornish pasties was as food for the upper class.
+Therefore, it seems that the original Cornish pasty was food for the upper class.
 However, miners would soon adopt them, which arguably caused them to become such a popular food.

 Cornish pasties and mining